metal3-community/metal-boot/README.md

 ## UEFI Firmware Customization

-PiBMC incorporates tools for modifying and managing UEFI firmware for Raspberry Pi 4 devices.
+Metal Boot incorporates tools for modifying and managing UEFI firmware for Raspberry Pi 4 devices.

 ### EDK2 Firmware for Raspberry Pi

-PiBMC uses the EDK2-based UEFI firmware for Raspberry Pi 4 (from [pftf/RPi4](https://github.com/pftf/RPi4)).
+Metal Boot uses the EDK2-based UEFI firmware for Raspberry Pi 4 (from [pftf/RPi4](https://github.com/pftf/RPi4)).
 The firmware is embedded in the application and served via TFTP.

 Default UEFI configuration: